-As can be seen in the image below, the SD100 and the Pentax Optio S are around the same size when viewed from the front; however, the ‘S’ is a great deal more slim and lightweight.
-You can also notice in this picture how the color of the stainless steel body may change depending on the light in the room and the angle at which it is seen (this can be quite frustrating for reviewers who are attempting to maintain coherence in their product photographs!).
+As seen in the image below, the SD100 and the Pentax Optio S are around the same size when viewed from the front; however, the ‘S’ is much more slim and lightweight.
+You can also notice in this picture how the color of the stainless steel body may change depending on the light in the room and the angle at which it is seen (this can be pretty frustrating for reviewers attempting to maintain coherence in their product photographs!).

 Within your grasp

-The SD100 features ergonomics that are satisfactory since the right side of the camera’s back has been left vacant.
+The SD100 features good ergonomics since the right side of the camera’s back has been left vacant.
 This ensures that your thumb will not inadvertently change the settings when the moment is most important.
-The SD100 lacks a front finger grip, which, when paired with the camera’s slick exterior, might give the impression that the camera might slip out of your hands (not out of your hand but downwards in angle).
+However, the SD100 lacks a front finger grip, which, when paired with the camera’s slick exterior, might give the impression that the camera might slip out of your hands (not out of your hand but downwards in angle).
 The fact that it was so easy to leave fingerprints on the stainless steel casing was one of the things I disliked the most about it.
-The new “Cerabrite” material that was utilized for the S400 was a significant improvement in this regard.
+The new “Cerabrite” material utilized for the S400 was a significant improvement in this regard.

 LCD monitor with brightness and sharpness comparable to that of the S400 and preceding Canon ultra-compacts is integrated inside the SD100.
 It measures 1.5 inches and has 118,000 pixels.
 Because it is coated with superior anti-reflective material, using it outside is not only possible but rather enjoyable.
 The brightness may be adjusted to one of fifteen different settings now.
-In both the shooting mode and the playback mode, the LCD panel displays the whole frame one hundred percent of the time.
+Moreover, in shooting and playback modes, the LCD panel displays the whole frame one hundred percent of the time.
 Kudos.

-The viewfinder of the SD100 is a standard “optical tunnel,” and while it may be perfectly fine for taking occasional photographs at appropriate subject distances, it is in no way a suitable replacement for the LCD monitor, which displays exactly what the camera captures on the screen.
+The viewfinder of the SD100 is a standard “optical tunnel.”
+While it may be excellent for taking occasional photographs at appropriate subject distances, it is not a suitable replacement for the LCD monitor, which displays exactly what the camera captures on the screen.
 In addition, the SD100 viewfinder does not have a dioptre adjustment and does not have markings for parallax correction.
 The frame can be seen in the viewfinder roughly 83 percent of the time.

 Compartments for the battery and storage

-You’ll find the battery and the SD/MMC slots in the same compartment on the underside of the camera.
+The battery and SD/MMC slots are in the same compartment on the camera’s underside.
 This compartment serves as the camera’s foundation.
-Slide the door to the right to expose the chamber, and then pull it open to reveal the contents (plastic hinge, no spring).
+Slide the door to the right to expose the chamber, then pull it open to reveal the contents (plastic hinge, no spring).
 The SD100 is powered by a brand-new, more compact Canon Lithium-Ion battery known as the NB-3L.
-Despite its diminutive dimensions, the NB-3L is still capable of producing 790 mAh of energy (at 3.7 V).
+Despite its diminutive dimensions, the NB-3L can still produce 790 mAh of energy (at 3.7 V).
 A spring-loaded clip serves as the primary retention mechanism for the battery.
 The SD/MMC slot, which is of the press-in, press-out variety, may be found directly above this (the optional Canon 128 MB Secure Digital card shown in this shot).